 The use case patterns are based on a consumer-producer paradigm.
 For the use cases for network slice management the consumer can be the CSMF or a person in the Operators’ organization.
 The producer can be the NSMF, the NSMF manages all network slices that fall under the responsibility of the Operators’ organization.
 For the use cases for network slice subnet management the consumer is the NSMF (the same NSMF that is the producer for the network slice management) and the producer is the NSSMF.

-There are 3 basic patterns identified for the use cases:
+The basic pattern identified for the use cases: create, activate, modify, de-activate, and terminate are shown in figure 2, 3, and 4.

-1) Use case pattern for operations (see figure 2, 3 and 4)

-2) Use case pattern for notifications (see figure 5)

-3) Use case pattern for query and read (see figure 6 and 7)